-Received 21 February 2011; Revised 5 January 2012
+Received 21 February 2011; Revised 16 January 2012

 \mathcal{M} -adhesive categories provide an abstract framework for a large variety of specification frameworks for modelling distributed and concurrent systems.
 They extend the well-known frameworks of adhesive and weak adhesive HLR categories and integrate high-level constructs like attribution as in the case of typed attributed graphs.
 This article presents \mathcal{M} -adhesive transformation systems including negative application conditions (NACs) for transformation rules, which are often used in applied scenarios.
-For this purpose, the classical notion of switch equivalence is generalised to the notion of permutation equivalence, because there are intuitively equivalent NAC-consistent transformation sequences which cannot be derived by switching consecutive NAC-independent transformation steps.
-Furthermore, this article presents a general construction of processes of \mathcal{M} -adhesive transformation systems based on subobject transformation systems and permutation equivalence.
-As main results we show that a constructed process of a transformation sequence specifies its equivalence class of permutation-equivalent transformation sequences.
+For such systems we propose an original equivalence on transformation sequences, called permutation equivalence, that is coarser than the classical switch equivalence.
+Furthermore, we present a general construction of deterministic processes for \mathcal{M} -adhesive transformation systems based on subobject transformation sequence identifies its equivalence class of permutation-equivalent transformation sequences.
 Moreover, we show how the analysis of this process can be reduced to the analysis of the reachability graph of a generated Place/Transition Petri net.
 This net encodes the dependencies among rule applications of the transformation sequence, including the inhibiting effects of the NACs.